 }

 Once the method is executed, the lock is released.
-While the executing thread owns the lock, no other thread may acquire the lock thus preventing an interleaving of two invocations of any synchronized method on the same object.
+While the executing thread owns the lock, no other thread can acquire the lock thus preventing an interleaving of two invocations of any synchronized method on the same object.
 In addition, single statements can be synchronized on an object, such as synchronized(x); x.notify(); Calls on x.notify(), x.notifyAll() and x.wait() outside of synchronization on object x yield an exception.

 Furthermore, Java provides private components to disallow direct access to components by users of the class.
 When these capabilities are combined, the functionality of simple monitors can be achieved provided that all modifying accesses to private data components are performed via synchronized methods (as opposed to access by direct access, e.g. x.data.
 For conditional waiting to be achieved, Java provides the wait() and notify()/notifyAll() primitives.

-Data elements that are shared without the use of synchronized may have their new values cached and may experience delays in the writing of their value to the shared memory.
+Data elements that are shared between threads or executors without the use of synchronized can have their new values cached and can experience delays in the writing of their value to the shared memory.
 Other threads reading the current shared memory will get the old value until the cache value is written.
-Java provides the primitive volatile to ensure that all changes to a variable are atomic and the result is visible to all other threads that may also be accessing the variable.
-Alternatively, cache-coherence protocols on multiprocessor architectures may serve the same purpose.
+Java provides the primitive volatile to ensure that all changes to a variable are atomic and the result is visible to all other threads that can also be accessing the variable.
+Alternatively, cache-coherence protocols on multiprocessor architectures can serve the same purpose.
 For example, sixty-four bit operations can be problematic since the operation could be performed as two separate 32 bit operations to a non-volatile long or double in many computers.
-Because other threads may read the value after the first write of 32 bits and before the second write, the value could be incorrect.
+Because other threads can read the value after the first write of 32 bits and before the second write, the value could be incorrect.
 By declaring the long or double variable as volatile, the writes and reads of the long or double variables are always atomic.
 Note, however, that many types or classes cannot be declared volatile.

 Since concurrent execution of threads is more common now with multicore processors, the order of execution can be very important.
 Examination of the source code will be misleading since compilers or firmware/hardware often reorder statements to optimize performance within each thread, but this reordering could affect the resulting execution order leading to different results than expected.
 In addition, the sequencing of events between thread executions is unpredictable unless synchronization takes place between the threads in question.

-6.61.2 Guidance to language users
+6.61.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.61.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.61.5.

 Form ‘happens-before’ relationships through the use of the java.util.concurrent package.